Konya: Economy

-Turkey's largest solar farm is located 20 miles west of the city near Karapınar.
+Turkey's largest solar farm is located 20 miles east of the city, near Karapınar.

 Geography

 Konya sits in the center of the largest province, in the largest plain (Konya Plain), and is the seventh most heavily populated city in Turkey.

 The city is in the southern part of the Central Anatolia Region with the southernmost side of the province hemmed in by the Taurus Mountains.

 Climate

 Konya has a cold semi-arid climate (BSk) under the Köppen classification and a temperate continental (Dc) climate under the Trewartha classification.

-Summer temperatures average 30 °C, although summer nights are cool.
-The highest temperature recorded in Konya was 40.9 °C on 30 July 2000.
+Summer daytime temperatures average 30 °C, although summer nights are cool.
+The highest temperature recorded in Konya was 40.9 °C on 14 August 2023, closely beating the former record of 40.6 °C on 30 July 2000.
 Winters average -4.2 °C, and the lowest temperature recorded was -26.5 °C on 6 February 1972.
-Precipitation levels are low and happen mainly in winter and spring.
+Precipitation levels are low and happen mainly in winter (mostly as snow), spring and autumn.

 Culture

 Konya has a reputation for being one of the more religiously conservative metropolitan centres in Turkey.

 Konya was the final home of Rumi (Mevlana), whose turquoise-domed tomb in the city is its primary tourist attraction.
 In 1273, Rumi's followers established the Mevlevi Sufi order of Islam and became known as the Whirling Dervishes.

 Every Saturday, there are Whirling Dervish performances (semas) at the Mevlana Cultural Centre.
 Unlike some of the commercial performances staged in cities like Istanbul, these are genuinely spiritual sessions.

 Expensive, richly patterned Konya carpets were exported to Europe during the Renaissance and were draped over furniture to show off the wealth and status of their owners.
 They often crop up in contemporary oil paintings as symbols of the wealth of the painter's clients.